adamstoffel/password-game/README.md

 ## Automated deployment

+The solution will be automatically deployed using GitHub actions when a push or completed pull request to the `main` branch occurs.

 ### GitHub workflow setup

 To setup the GitHub Actions project deployment workflow for automated deployment to Azure, do the following: